 - Equity – The book value of your company that shows the residual interest in the assets you have after deducting liabilities, plus any claim to funds you have invested.

 Need help with your bookkeeping and cash flow forecasting?
-Insperity Financial Solutions include bookkeeping, controller services, and intuitive software that put your company’s financial health back on track.
-Learn about Insperity Reveal®.
+Insperity financial solutions include bookkeeping, controller services, and intuitive software that put your company’s financial health back on track.